How Does Google Search Console Help Your SEO Campaign?

 A useful dashboard gives us a breakdown of the fundamentals, the immediate need-to-know factors that any webmaster is usually searching for, alongside any recent updates or messages about the site or directly from Google.
 Here is a breakdown of the primary functions we use it for:

 Identifying Duplicate Meta Descriptions and Title Tags

 If we have a new client, a new website, an existing client that has added pages to their current site, or a ‘canonical’ rule has gone awry, then it’s likely some changes to meta descriptions and titles tags will be necessary.
-Google Webmaster Tools highlights to users any duplicates, multiples or pages without metas and title tags.
-This allows us to focus our efforts on the primary pages, the ones that are most important to you, so that your website doesn’t suffer, and your SEO campaign gets well underway.
+Google Search Console highlights to users any duplicates, multiples or pages without meta descriptions and title tags.
+This allows us to focus our efforts on the primary pages, the ones that are most important to you so that your website doesn’t suffer, and your SEO campaign gets well underway.